-Using Eq.~\eqref{eq:id_gauge_relation}(j) we can write,
+Using Eq.~\eqref{eq:id_gauge_relation}(j), we can write

-This imposes the following constraints
+This imposes the following constraints:

-Now, Eq.~\eqref{eq:id_gauge_relation}(k) leads to the following constraint
+Now, Eq.~\eqref{eq:id_gauge_relation}(k) leads to the following constraint:

-Eq.~\eqref{eq:id_gauge_relation}(l) and Eq.~\eqref{eq:id_gauge_relation}(m) do not impose any further constraints.
+Equations~\eqref{eq:id_gauge_relation}(l) and \eqref{eq:id_gauge_relation}(m) do not impose any further constraints.
 Exploiting IGG gauge freedom we can set $\rho_0=\theta_0=0$.
 The sublattice dependent gauge transformation does not give any further fixing.
 From Eq.~\eqref{eq:cs1_00}, we have $\rho_1=\theta_1+m_1\pi$.